United States Congress: 20th century

-Since 1970: Contemporary Era

 Congress enacted Johnson's Great Society program to fight poverty and hunger.
 The Watergate Scandal had a powerful effect of waking up a somewhat dormant Congress which investigated presidential wrongdoing and coverups; the scandal "substantially reshaped" relations between the branches of government, suggested political scientist Bruce J. Schulman.
 Partisanship returned, particularly after 1994; one analyst attributes partisan infighting to slim congressional majorities which discouraged friendly social gatherings in meeting rooms such as the Board of Education.
 Congress began reasserting its authority.
 Lobbying became a big factor despite the 1971 Federal Election Campaign Act.
 Political action committees or PACs could make substantive donations to congressional candidates via such means as soft money contributions.
 While soft money funds were not given to specific campaigns for candidates, the money often benefited candidates substantially in an indirect way and helped reelect candidates.
 Reforms such as the 2002 Bipartisan Campaign Reform Act limited campaign donations but did not limit soft money contributions.
 One source suggests post-Watergate laws amended in 1974 meant to reduce the "influence of wealthy contributors and end payoffs" instead "legitimized PACs" since they "enabled individuals to band together in support of candidates".

 From 1974 to 1984, PACs grew from 608 to 3,803 and donations leaped from $12.5 million to $120 million along with concern over PAC influence in Congress.
 In 2009, there were 4,600 business, labor and special-interest PACs including ones for lawyers, electricians, and real estate brokers.
 From 2007 to 2008, 175 members of Congress received "half or more of their campaign cash" from PACs.